gnss-sdr/gnss-sdr/utils/skyplot/README.md

 `<RINEX_FILE>` replaced by `_`) with:

 - Satellite trajectories over all epochs in the file.
-  - Entire NAV file span (default)
+  - NAV file - ephemeris time range (default)
-  - Receiver active span if `--use-obs` is specified and OBS file is found
+  - Receiver observation if `--use-obs` is specified and OBS file is found
 - Color-coded by constellation.
 - Observer location in title.
 - Time range in footer.